hollingsworthd/jBrowserDriver/README.md

 ## Prerequisites
 There's no need to install any web browser and this works headlessly on a server (headed is also supported which is useful for debugging).

-Any JRE language (Java, Scala, etc.) should work, but Groovy is not yet supported.
-And with Selenium Grid or Selenium Server, you can use any language that has Selenium bindings (including non-JRE languages).
+This library can be used with any JRE language (Java, Scala, etc.), but Groovy is not yet supported.
+And with Selenium Server or Selenium Grid, you can use any language that has Selenium bindings (including non-JRE languages).

 Prerequisites on Ubuntu 16.04 or Debian Jessie: `sudo apt-get install openjdk-8-jre openjfx`

 Prerequisites on Ubuntu 14.04: `sudo add-apt-repository ppa:webupd8team/java && sudo apt-get install oracle-java8-installer libgtk2.0 libxtst6 libxslt1.1 fonts-freefont-ttf libasound2`

-Prerequisites for Mac, Windows, and other systems: install Oracle's Java 8.
+Prerequisites for Mac: Java 8

+Prerequisites for Windows and Linux: Oracle JRE/JDK or OpenJDK, including JavaFX (which is part of the JRE but not the "Server JRE")

 ## Usage
 For specific details, refer to the [API documentation](http://machinepublishers.github.io/jBrowserDriver/).